Seven cellphone shops damaged in Landikotal blast

 -

-LANDIKOTAL: Seven shops dealing in cell phones were damaged when a powerful explosion took place in the Landikotal mobile phones market here on Friday.
+LANDIKOTAL: Seven shops dealing in cell phones were damaged when a powerful explosion took place in the Landikotal mobile phones market here Friday, officials said.

 However, there was no casualty due to the blast because the bazaars in Landikotal are closed routinely after the weekly Friday prayers.
-The officials said unknown terrorists had planted an explosive time device in a market locally known as Mobile Market in the Landikotal bazaar that went off at 3:20 pm.
+The officials said unknown miscreants had planted an explosive time device in a market locally known as Mobile Market in Landikotal bazaar that went off 3:20 pm.

 The explosion was heard far and wide and caused damage to seven shops selling cell phones.
 Ali Shinwari, a local journalist, said he was present in the nearby Landikotal Press Club with fellow journalists when the explosion took place.”It shook the press club building for several minutes,” he added.